 Day 57-58 - JinjaAs the African Hema proverb goes, ‘Wisdom is like fire.
 People take it from others.’
 Deep.
 Back to Nairobi today.

-- Take a two-hour guided walking safari through the Lake Mburo National Park, viewing the animal and birdlife
+- Take an optional two-hour guided walking safari through the Lake Mburo National Park, viewing the animal and birdlife

 - Travel from Lake Mburo to Jinja via Kampala, stopping en route at the equator (340 km, approx 7-8 hrs)

 - Make the most of time in Jinja - a haven for adventurers, adrenaline junkies and eco-travellers